Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 A less severe form of tool poisoning is the shadowing attack, in which malicious actors pretend to be legitimate tools or agents but shadow these agents during their execution.
+In this kind of attack, the attacker is already in the path and modifies outputs after a correct tool has been selected.
 Using this method, the shadowing entity redirects traffic and intercepts workflows, and finally replaces malicious results or modifies outputs.
 This attack exploits decentralized discovery and can silently corrupt a multi-agent workflow in MCP and A2A protocols.